aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 ## Big Change: Don't inline

-Format version 16, introduced in [#99287](https://github.com/rust-lang/rust/pull/99287/) merits it's own discussion, as ...
-TODO:
+Format version 16, introduced in [#99287](https://github.com/rust-lang/rust/pull/99287/) merits it's own discussion, as it was a much deeper change to how the format represents rust code, and fixed alot more bugs.

-Because each new file in rust is it's own module [^include], by if each type goes in it's own file, then the type name is duplicated with the module name.
+The root of the problem is that each new file in rust is it's own module [^include].
+This means that if each type went in it's own file (which was a `pub mod`), then the type name is duplicated with the module name.

 [^include]: Barring the [`include!`](https://doc.rust-lang.org/stable/std/macro.include.html) macro, which isn't relevent here.